 The main Airport for the North is Belfast and local attractions include the Titanic experience, The Bushmills Distillery and of course the Giant’s Causeway.

 Travelling to Ireland for a golf trip, playing the world's best golf courses do come at a premium and are ever popular with the American Golf Market.
 However, at 360 Golf Holidays, we can bespoke build all tours to suit your group's budget and there are some incredible hidden gems to be found that cost a lot less than those ranked in the top golf courses in the world.
-Just let us know what ideal looks like to you and we will get as close as possible.
+Just let us know what the ideal looks like to you and we will get as close as possible.
 We have access to lots of great bed and breakfast guesthouses as well as five-star hotels and infamous golf resorts so can work around your needs.
 For most, a trip to Ireland is to tick off a few bucket list golf courses and we are on hand to make sure that you get everything and more from an Ireland Golfing Holiday.

 Ireland is all about the ‘Craig’ and there are plenty of excursions and activities to fill your time, not on the golf courses.
-A golf holiday to Ireland is complete without a trip to the world-famous Guinness Brewery.
+A stay and play golf holiday to Ireland is complete without a trip to the world-famous Guinness Brewery.
 But if Irish whiskey is your thing then distilleries like Bushmills, Jameson and Teeling are also great additions to a golf tour.
 Fishing is also incredibly popular in Ireland and another great reason to visit this wonderful region.

 Simply put, pretty much everywhere provides a good night out!
 Home to the friendliest people on earth and whether it be traditional pubs sharing stories with the locals or more vibrant nightlife in the two capitals this country has it all.

 For those looking at more varied nightlife, Dublin and Belfast provide the very best although the ring of Kerry is also known for excellent nightlife.
 You will also find great nightlife in: